lukcic/devops/AWS/SysAdmin/EC2.md

 Spot request:
 * maximum price
 * desired number of instances
-* lauch specification
+* launch specification
 * valid: from - until
 * request time: one-time, persistent

 Request time:
 * one-time - request is done after one cycle reservation - termination
-* persistent - if instances were terminated because price, spot request is stil valid and will be relaunched
+* persistent - if instances were terminated because price, spot request is still valid and will be relaunched

 Request status:
 * open